-A fishery-independent gill net survey (Program 915) was initiated by the NCDMF in May of 2001.
+A fishery-independent gill net survey (Program 915) was initiated by the DMF in May of 2001.
 The survey utilizes a stratified random sampling scheme designed to characterize the size and age distribution for key estuarine species in Pamlico Sound and the Neuse, Pamlico, and Pungo rivers.
 By continuing a long-term database of age composition and developing a relative index of abundance for black drum this survey will help managers assess the black drum stocks without relying solely on commercial and recreational fishery dependent data.
 Additionally, data collected is used to help improve bycatch estimates, evaluate the success of management measures, and look at habitat usage.
 Sampling in this program was suspended in February 2020 due to COVID-19 restrictions and protected species interactions but resumed July 2021.

 The annual weighted black drum relative index of abundance from the independent gill net survey has ranged from a high of 1.12 in 2016 to a low of 0.32 in 2013 (Table 4; Figure 8).
-Proportional Standard Error (PSE) has ranged from 12 to 39.
-In the latter half of 2021, 244 black drum were caught in survey.
-This survey is used in the 2022 ASMFC benchmark stock assessment for black drum as annual index of relative abundance for sub-adult and adult black drum.
+Proportional Standard Error (PSE) has ranged from 10 to 36.
+In 2022, the relative index of abundance was 0.54, below the time-series average (0.64 black drum per set).
+Survey data from the Pamlico Sound and Neuse, Pamlico, and Pungo river systems is used in the 2023 ASMFC benchmark stock assessment for black drum as annual index of relative abundance for sub-adult and adult black drum.

 Black drum age structures are collected from various fishery independent (scientific surveys) and dependent (fisheries) sources throughout the year.
-In 2021, 415 black drum were aged.
-Ages ranged from 0 to 5 years; however, a majority of the age structures were collected from independent sources and may not be representative of fish caught in North Carolina's recreational and commercial fisheries (Table 5).
+In 2022, 367 black drum were aged.
+Ages ranged from 0 to 4 years; however, a majority of the age structures were collected from independent sources and may not be representative of fish caught in North Carolina's recreational and commercial fisheries (Table 5).
 The oldest black drum harvested in North Carolina was age-60.
 Beyond age 3, there is significant overlap in the length at age for black drum (Figure 9).